-Launched in 2008 and presented by the New Hampshire Film Office, the annual New Hampshire High School Short Film Festival has become one of the marquee film festivals in the state, fostering interest in filmmaking, supporting media arts education, and rewarding future members of the industry for their craft.
+Launched in 2008 and presented by the New Hampshire Film Bureau, the annual New Hampshire High School Short Film Festival has become one of the marquee film festivals in the state, fostering interest in filmmaking, supporting media arts education, and rewarding future members of the industry for their craft.

 The festival screens a two-hour program of selected films.
 Films submitted for consideration are previewed and scored by a festival selection committee.
 Originality, cinematic storytelling, and technical execution are the primary basis of the scoring.
 All films, regardless of type or genre, are judged on the filmmaker’s ability to effectively captivate an audience through cinematic expression.
 The festival places selections, beginning with the highest ranked working downward, into the two-hour program block.
 The selections are cut-off when the last film can begin prior to the two-hour mark.